rmull/tinkup/README.md

 goes wrong specifically while using tinkup.py, please feel free to reach out here on Github and we'll see what we can do to improve this software.

-Use of this utility voids your RetroTINK warranty as noted on the RetroTINK blog.
-Everything is provided as-is and with no guarantees.

 ## Installation

 ### Dependencies